 Sarah McGill describes her time at school in the late 60s and 70s as being “more like a convent than the amazing educational establishment it is today”.
 Sarah says she met girls who became part of her family while at school.
 On leaving Woodford House, Sarah attended Christchurch Teachers’ College and spent 30 years travelling the world.
 Sarah now runs a Bed and Breakfast in Puketapu.
 She also teaches literacy at St Joseph’s Maori Girls’ College and takes the minutes for her local primary school’s Board of Trustees.
 Sarah is also a member of the Woodford House Foundation.

 Georgina Miller was a boarder at Woodford House.
 She participated in a lot of sport, including swimming, diving, A Cricket (from 3rd form), A Netball (from 5th form), A Basketball (from 5th form), A Volleyball (from 4th form).
 Georgina went on to Massey University where she completed a Bachelor of Arts (Social Anthropology) before moving to London.
 Georgina and her husband, Matt Miller, founded Mogul, a digital marketing company in 2007.
 She has two daughters at Woodford House, Poppy and Scarlett.

 Brenda Roberts loved her five years at Woodford House.
 She was School Council Prefect, team member of a lot of sports teams and she met her best friend of 32 years, and counting, in third form.
 Leaving Woodford House, Brenda studied accounting through EIT and Massey University in Taradale.
 Brenda has a daughter and a son who have both finished high school.
 Her daughter, Emily, completed her amazing Woodford House years in 2014 as Wallingford House Prefect.

-Brenda now works part-time at Knowledge Accountants and looks after private clients the rest of the week.
-She is also the Treasurer of the Woodford House Old Girls’ Association, and Swim Hawke’s Bay.
+Brenda now works part-time at Enable Accountants and looks after private clients the rest of the week.
+She is also the Treasurer of the Woodford House Old Girls’ Association and Swim Hawke’s Bay.
 Brenda also manages the Hawke’s Bay Year 8 Netball Team.